Skip to main content

 Portfolio wallet withdrawals are asynchronous.
 A withdrawal may involve unwinding yield positions, bridging across chains, and waiting for customer approval — all orchestrated automatically.

 Treat withdrawal creation as acceptance and reservation of a request, not as a universal price lock across every yield source.
-Morpho ERC-4626 vaults exposed by the live catalog are synchronous exits without a normal queue window. syrup-usdc is an asynchronous exit: if the underlying protocol settles at a lower value before processing, the final payout can be lower than the amount originally requested. syrup-usdc can also be partially processed while the remainder stays pending.
+Morpho ERC-4626 vaults exposed by the live catalog are synchronous exits without a normal queue window.
+Syrup USDC and the U.S. Treasury Bill Vault are asynchronous exits: if the underlying protocol settles at a lower value before processing, the final payout can be lower than the amount originally requested.
+Syrup withdrawals can be partially processed while the remainder stays pending; U.S. Treasury Bill Vault redemptions progress through request, process, and claim stages as Superstate liquidity becomes available.

 Withdrawal lifecycle